DaisukeNagata/MaskingLayer/README.md

 White line only when drawing.

-## Version 0.1.4
+## Version 0.2

-By pressing and holding, you can select alert output, color.
+By pressing and holding, alert can select output color.

 ## Gif